Raicuparta/nomai-vr/README.md

 - Steam and SteamVR installed (even if you have the Epic version);
 - Strong VR legs (it can be a very intense VR experience);
 - Not compatible with any other mods.

+## Enabling Fixed Foveated Rendering

+For RXT Cards, you can [install the Fixed Foveated Rendering addon](https://github.com/artumino/NomaiVR-FixedFoveatedRendering) to get better performance.

 ## Enabling FSR